foambubble/foam/docs/gitlab-pages.md

 ## Setup CI/CD

-From the project home in gitlab click `Set up CI/CD` Choose `Jekyll` as your template from the template dropdown Click `commit`
+1. From the project home in GitLab click `Set up CI/CD`
+2. Choose `Jekyll` as your template from the template dropdown
+3. Click `commit`
-No when you go to CI / CD > Pipelines you should see the code running
+4. Now when you go to CI / CD > Pipelines, you should see the code running

 ## Troubleshooting